async-labs/builderbook/README.md

 ├── now.json                    # Settings for now from Zeit
 ├── package.json                # List of packages and scripts
 ├── tos.md                      # Content from Terms of Service
-├── yarn.lock                   # exact versions of packages
+├── yarn.lock                   # Exact versions of packages

 ```

 ## Contributing

-Submit an [issue](https://github.com/builderbook/builderbook/issues/new) to report bugs or suggest improvements to this web app.
-Please follow the issue template.
+We welcome pull requests, especially for [issues](https://github.com/builderbook/builderbook/issues) labeled as "discussion" and "contributions welcome".

+Please add either the label "bug" or "discussion" (for suggestions) when you [submit an issue](https://github.com/builderbook/builderbook/issues/new).

 By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/builderbook/builderbook/blob/master/CODE-OF-CONDUCT.md).

 ## Team
 - [Timur Zhiyentayev](https://github.com/tima101)
 - [Kelly Burke](https://github.com/klyburke)
 - [Delgermurun Purevkhuu](https://github.com/delgermurun)

 ## License
 All code in this repository is provided under the [MIT License](https://github.com/builderbook/builderbook/blob/master/LICENSE.md).